 wild has won a variety of awards, including "best in show" in competitive exhibits and has participated in both solo and group exhibitions regionally and nationally.
 Twice accepted into the Witness to creativity installation exhibits sponsored by the Florida museum for women artists, wild's 2010 piece titled friends dealt with the changing nature of friendships over time and the 2012 piece titled temporal passages revealed her painting process through time lapse photography.
 Wild was awarded the Lifetime Achievement award in 2015 during a national competition in Cincinnati, Ohio.

-Today, wild paints daily in her studio along rose bay in port orange, Florida and in her studio/gallery in the hub on canal in new Smyrna beach, Florida. "a painter of great curiosity and tenacity, beau wild has for 30 years, explored figurative painting -- the bond between the painter and the subject, the subject alone or in groups , even the artist's own relationship with herself. the studio along rose bay with its breathtaking waterscape views would tempt any painter of nature, yet this artist's attention throughout decades of exploration, remains on what is simply called "the figure".
+Today, wild paints daily in her studio on rose bay in port orange, Florida. "a painter of great curiosity and tenacity, beau wild has for 30 years, explored figurative painting -- the bond between the painter and the subject, the subject alone or in groups , even the artist's own relationship with herself. the studio on rose bay with its breathtaking waterscape views would tempt any painter of nature, yet this artist's attention throughout decades of exploration, remains on what is simply called "the figure".
 Acutely aware that this artist is, in fact, presenting more than this implies, it is the painter of the interior, the personal, the intimate. (paraphrased from the essay by Fran Gardner, university of south Carolina Lancaster in beau wild: between the seen & the unseen.
 (2014)

 As early as I can remember I was an observer.
 Several questions intrigued me then and continue to intrigue me now -- why people do what they do? what motivates their actions and reactions? what makes us all "tick"? whether it is an elderly woman's feeling of isolation, the outsider's anxiety when courting a new friend, the conflicting joy and sadness of the surrogate mother, the unforgotten lives of those who have passed, these deeply empathic connections are sensitive glimpses.
 While i assume the objective position of the observer, these glimpses open a small window through which i also look inside my own emotional life.